What is the BALR?

 Privacy and data protection statement

-The personal information we collect during membership application, registration for short courses and conferences, abstract submission and sign-on to the British Association for Lung Research (BALR) website is held and used according to the Data Protection Act 1998.
+The personal information we collect during British Association for Lung Research (BALR) membership application, registration for short courses and conferences and abstract submission is held and used according to the Data Protection Act 2018.

-The information you supply will be held on file and on a database held by the BALR on the British Thoracic Society (BTS) central server.
-It will be accessible to BALR committee members and delegated employees of the BTS on their computers.
+The information you supply will be held on file and will be shared with the Royal Society of Biology (RSB) which provides administrative support to the BALR.
+It will be accessible to BALR committee members and delegated employees of the RSB on their computers.
 Information is used for BALR mailings (including emails), for administrative purposes and for promotion of BALR activities.

 Members choosing joint membership of BALR and European Respiratory Society (ERS) agree to their details being shared with ERS for administrative purposes and promotion of BALR and ERS activities.

-We use details supplied by all customers who book places on BALR courses and conferences to process applications to attend; to take payment(s); to send related information and to prepare badges; to produce attendance statistics and other management information.
-We will NEVER sell or give access to personal data to third parties for marketing purposes.
+The BALR use details supplied by all customers who book places on BALR courses and conferences to process applications to attend, to take payment(s), to send related information and to prepare badges, to produce attendance statistics and other management information.
+The RSB will use data for communications regarding your membership renewal, and will be stored safely according to GDPR regulations.
+The BALR and RSB will NEVER sell or give access to personal data to third parties for marketing purposes.
 The information held is also used to analyse membership categories and BALR income and expenditure streams.

 Communication to BALR Members